 You can take some of these items to your local tip at Redfield Road, Lenton

 This service is for large items of household waste that either do not fit in the bin (e.g. furniture) or cannot be put out for your regular bin collection (e.g. a television)

 If a business made the waste, it must not be disposed of through this service.

 Smaller items of household waste, recycling and garden waste can be disposed of in your usual bin collections

 Free alternative disposal options

 Please consider these alternatives to give unwanted items a new home, as there are many charities and organisations that may be interested in second-hand furniture and appliances if they are in good condition:

 - British Heart Foundation can collect furniture and electrical items by filling in a web form on their website (look for "Book a free Collection").
 Visit: Nottingham Furniture & Electrical Store - BHF

 - Freecycle is an online swap shop!
-Give your old furniture a second lease of life, as well as finding that item you have been looking everywhere for, for free!
+Give your old furniture a second lease of life and find that item you have been looking everywhere for, for free!
 Visit: Freecycle: Nottingham Group

-- Redfield Road Household Waste and Recycling Centre is a special facility in Nottingham where you can take your separated recycling, garden waste and household waste.
+- Redfield Road Household Waste and Recycling Centre is a special facility in Nottingham where you can take your separated recycling, garden, and household waste.
 Local Tip Waste and Recycling Centre - Nottingham City Council